 The EL teacher will collect data on students from existing formative assessments, projects, formal reports, or writing assignments.
 The EL teacher will select pieces of evidence for the portfolio that serve as a summary of the student's abilities and confirm or dispute the score the student earned on ACCESS for ELLs 2.0 and grade those components according to the WIDA rubric.
 The EL teacher will use 3 pieces of evidence from varying content areas for any domain that is being assessed.
 A different EL teacher will blind score the same pieces of evidence according to the WIDA rubric.
 All of this information is recorded on the portfolio cover sheet and submitted to the Coordinator for review.
-The process culminates in a meeting with the EL teacher, parent(s), Coordinator, and student to discuss the portfolio and determine a reclassification decision.
+The process culminates in a meeting with the EL teacher, parent(s), Coordinator, a translator if necessary, and student, as appropriate, to discuss the portfolio and determine a reclassification decision.